Dmart Ltd – Excellent Business With Stratospheric Valuation

 Factors not considered in this price are high competitive pressures expected in the industry.

 It may not be the case that the share price comes down to the fair value.
 Stock could have a time correction (flat) over a long period till the fundamentals catch up with the elevated share price.
+It has been the case for the last 12 months when the valuation multiple has come down from ~150x to 100x.

 4. What are the risks to the investment analysis?